Atten4Vis/DemystifyLocalViT/README.md

-# On the Connection between Local Attention and Dynamic Depth-wise Convolution, ICLR 2022 spotlight [arxiv](https://arxiv.org/pdf/2106.04263.pdf)
+# On the Connection between Local Attention and Dynamic Depth-wise Convolution  (ICLR 2022 spotlight) [arxiv](https://arxiv.org/pdf/2106.04263.pdf)

 This is the official PyTorch implementation of our paper.
 We simply replace local self attention by (dynamic) depth-wise convolution with lower computational cost.
 The performance is on par with the Swin Transformer.